SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 }
 ```

-The above example code establishes the following security rules:
+The preceding example code establishes the following security rules:

-* If a user attempts to access the `About` action and the user is not authenticated, then the user will be redirected to the OAuth2 server (e.g. UAA Server) to login.
+* If a user attempts to access the `About` action and the user is not authenticated, then the user is redirected to the OAuth2 server (such as a UAA Server) to login.
-* If an authenticated user attempts to acces the `Contact` action but does not meet the restrictions established by the policy `testgroup1`, the user will be denied access.
+* If an authenticated user attempts to access the `Contact` action but does not meet the restrictions established by the policy `testgroup1`, the user is denied access.

-> See the Microsoft documentation on [ASP.NET Core Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/introduction) for more information.
+>TIP: See the Microsoft documentation on [ASP.NET Core Authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/introduction).

 # 2.0 Resource Protection using JWT

 <span style="display:inline-block;margin:0 20px;">For use with: </span><span style="display:inline-block;vertical-align:top;width:40%"> ![alt text](/images/CFF_Logo_rgb.png "Cloud Foundry")</span>

-This provider enables you to control access to REST resources by using JWT tokens issued by Cloud Foundry Security services (e.g. UAA or Pivotal Single Signon) in ASP.NET Core.
+This provider lets you control access to REST resources by using JWT tokens issued by Cloud Foundry Security services (such as UAA or Pivotal Single Signon) in ASP.NET Core.

-In addition to the Quick Start below there are other Steeltoe sample applications to help you understand how to use this connector:
+In addition to the [Quick Start](#2-1-quick-start), other Steeltoe sample applications can help you understand how to use this connector, including:

-* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot microservices-based sample illustrating inter-operability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services and using Spring Cloud Services.
+* [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ): A polyglot microservices-based sample showing interoperability between Java and .NET on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services.

 ## 2.1 Quick Start

-This quick start uses an ASP.NET Core application with web api endpoints secured using JWT Bearer tokens issued by the Cloud Foundry UAA server.
+This quick start uses an ASP.NET Core application with web API endpoints secured by JWT Bearer tokens issued by the Cloud Foundry UAA server.

-> Note: This application is for use with the quick start application above, `CloudFoundrySingleSignon`.
+>NOTE: This application is for use with the quick start application above, `CloudFoundrySingleSignon`.
 Complete that quick start and leave it running on Cloud Foundry before following these instructions.

 ### 2.1.1 Locate Sample

+To get started, change directory to where the samples are stored, as follows:

 ```bash
 > cd Samples/Security/src/CloudFoundryJwtAuthentication